Petites Pensées

 Because great art is sophisticated, it has very little support in the world, and is always in danger of disappearing entirely.

 Americans tend to be materialistic and selfish.
-This is not the way of art, and contributes to the degradation of the culture of art in this society.
-Unfortunately, however, with the huge increase in the number of artists, the art world tends more and more to resemble the corporate world.
+This is not the way of real art, and contributes to the degradation of the culture of art in this society.
+Unfortunately, however, with the huge increase in the number of artists, the art world tends more and more to resemble the average, corporate world.
 And Hollywood.

 While very many people are very intelligent, their intelligence often is used merely to generate money and power based on money.
 This renders them vulnerable to an incredibly low consciousness in other areas, such as in art where they often appear nearly retarded.
 Their intelligence, education and training is like a mask which the artist can easily look around to see the often pathetic soul behind.